-Figure 6 Probability distributions for expected changes in NDVI dispersion and maxima if land is converted from Lesser prairie chicken habitat to different crop types.
+Figure 6 Probability distributions for expected changes in NDVI dispersion and maxima if land is converted from lesser-prairie chicken habitat to different crop types.
 Curves represent the frequency of expected values (a, b), and probability of observing a change value (c, d) for each form of conversion.
 Curves were used to select threshold change values, indicated by grey arrows, identifying when conversion occurred between growing seasons of 2015 and 2016, with 75%, and 90% confidence.

-We estimated the probability of conversion as the sum of the probabilities of the observed change value given conversion to each agricultural class – defined by the inverse of the cumulative distributions of expected differences for each crop type – multiplied by the probability of the observed change value given no change – defined as the cumulative distribution of expected differences for habitat unchanged habitat.
-To detect conversion to fallow land we used the cumulative distribution of expected differences for change from habitat to fallow, and the inverse cumulative distribution for unchanged habitat.[To be written later.
+We estimated the probability of conversion as the sum of the probabilities of the observed change value given conversion to each agricultural class – defined by the inverse of the cumulative distributions of expected differences for each crop type – multiplied by the probability of the observed change value given no change – defined as the cumulative distribution of expected differences for unchanged habitat.
+To detect conversion to fallow land, we used the cumulative distribution of expected differences for change from habitat to fallow, and the inverse cumulative distribution for unchanged habitat.

+Conclusion

+[To be written later.
 Should cover (1) whether our automated change detection method was effective and useful, (2) the extent of LPC habitat loss since delisting.
 Wrap up with prospects for large-scale habitat monitoring using automated change detection.]